-Here is how I painted this
+Here is how I painted this DIY Color Block Wall

-After the sealing layer is completely dry, start filling in each section with a different color.
-We chose 3 colors: black, dark gray, and royal blue.
-You can certainly choose more colors, but don’t go overboard with it.
+After the sealing layer dried completely, I started filling in each section with a different color.
+We chose the three colors in my son’s comforter – black, dark gray, and royal blue.
+You could choose more colors, but don’t go overboard with it.

-"coolest backdrop ever, Mom!"
+It's YouTube official, "coolest backdrop ever, Mom!"

 I really enjoyed planning and painting this fun DIY color block wall.
 If you’re looking for more accent wall ideas you should check out my DIY Wood Herringbone Wall here!